0xBANANA/RandomJK/README.md

 Additionally, the required force *levels* can be selected for each map and force power in the settings file.
 In there you can select the level from 0 to 3.
 This value will be guaranteed to be satisfied.

+# Weapons randomization

+This works comparable to the force randomization.
+The values in `randomizerOptions.json` range from 0 (weapon not required) to 1 (weapon required).
+The amount of ammo will always be random for weapons you didn't choose via the selection menu.

+In the file `randomizerOptions.json` you can choose the weapon modes with `weaponRandomizationMode`:
+- `0`: You can choose two shootable weapons and one throwable weapon from a random pool
+- `1`: Chaos mode: Like mode `0` but on top of that, random weapons will be added

 # Randomization sets

 For each map, it's possible to define multiple possible minimal force/weapon sets, e.g.